Fiserv/unified-merchant-master/docs/specification/merchant/MerchantAddress.md

 # Merchant Address
-* **Description**: Essential information about physical business address of a merchant for official purposes and communication.
+* **Description**: Essential information about  business address of a merchant for official purposes and communication.
 * **API section**: root
 * **Table Name**: MERCHANT_ADDRESS